Jul 22, 2022

 PAT: And when I did ask Dennis, he didn't really agree with his brother.

-DENNIS WOO: Well, it's just—how you say ...
+DENNIS: Well, it is, how you say ...

 PAT: But he didn't entirely disagree either.

-PAT: What do you mean by that?
+PAT: What do you—what do you mean by that?

 PAT: Ah.

-DENNIS WOO: That could be what happened.
+DENNIS: That's—that could be what happened.

 JAD: So he just needed a push.
 All right.

-ROBERT: What a wimpy thing to do, though.
-You know, when you think about it?
+ROBERT: What a wimpy thing to do though, you know, when you think about it.

 JAD: Why is that wimpy?

-ROBERT: Well I mean, he—he wanted to be a masseuse, you know?
-And ...
+ROBERT: Well, I mean he—he wanted to be a masseuse, you know and ...

 JAD: He didn't know what he wanted.

-ROBERT: No, he knew.
-And he set up his brother to make him do it.
+ROBERT: No, he knew, and he set up his brother to make him do it.

-JAD: No. No. If you call it wimpy ...
+JAD: No. No. If—if you call it wimpy.

 ROBERT: I call it wimpy.

 JAD: I call it powerfully wimpy.
+Muscularly wimpy.

 ROBERT: Meaning what?
 What does that mean?

-DAVID EAGLEMAN: Can I speak now?
+ROBERT: Can I speak now?

-JAD: David's gonna say something.
+JAD: No, David's gonna say something.

 DAVID EAGLEMAN: This is who we are.
 I mean, that's the reality on the ground.
-We're just weak.
-We need help.
-And I actually think this gives—this gives us a new way to think about and understand virtue.
+We're just weak, we need help, and I actually think this gives—this gives us a new way to think about and understand virtue.
 I think it gives us a much richer view of human nature.

-JAD: Thanks to Pat Walters, our Chinatown correspondent.
-And to Thomas Schelling, who's written many, many books including The Strategy of Conflict.
-And to Adam Davidson from the amazing Planet Money team.
-And to David Eagleman.
+JAD: Thanks to Pat Walters, our Chinatown correspondent, and to Thomas Schelling, who's written many, many books, including The Strategy of Conflict, and to Adam Davidson from the amazing Planet Money team, and to David Eagleman.

 LATIF: Something to note since this story aired is that Thomas Schelling passed away in 2016 at the age of 95, and Mary Belenke passed away in 2020 at the age of 87.
 David Eagleman released a new book in 2020 called Livewired.
 You should check it out.
 It's a great read.